PavanRangani/docs/docs/prd/limited-partnership/activity.md

    - For e.g. If one activity is approved with 5 tasks.
 The system creates 2 tasks.
 Now, if the API fails when the system is creating the 3rd task, the system will fail that entire activity.
 All 5 taks won't be created.
 - When an activity is approved, system will pull the all details of the current wire instruction (International or Regular) to the activity.
     - Other details of the `Intermediary Information` of `Regular Wire Instruction` will be shown only when its value is `Yes`.
+- When entity doesn't have household team, system will not allow user to approve any activity of that entity.

 #### Capital Call
 - On Approve, System will creates a `Capital Call` task based on the selected template from the wire instructions tab for the selected investors.